 The primary purpose of DOPS in the Foundation Programme is to provide a structured checklist for giving feedback on the foundation doctor’s interaction with the patient when performing a practical procedure.

-Although DOPS original purpose was to assess procedural skills, its purpose in the Foundation Programme is to support feedback on the doctor/patient interaction
+Although DOPS original purpose was to assess procedural skills, its purpose in the Foundation Programme is to support feedback on the doctor/patient interaction.

 This is a structured discussion of a clinical case managed by the foundation doctor.
 Its strength is investigation of, and feedback on, clinical reasoning.

-This is a tool to aid in developing a foundation doctor’s skills in teaching and/or making a presentation and should be performed at least once a year.
+This is a tool to aid in developing a foundation doctor’s skills in teaching and/or making a presentation and would ideally be performed at least once a year.
 The foundation doctor will be encouraged to develop skills in preparation and scene-setting, delivery of material, subject knowledge and ability to answer questions, learner-centredness and overall interaction with the group.

 How frequently should SLEs be done?